broesamle/clip8_materials/visual-thought-experiments.md

 [clip_8](https://github.com/broesamle/clip_8)
 can be described as an experimental *visual, shape-based programming language* whose main purpose is to rethink the principles of information technology.

+Its radical visual approach over-complicates even simple programs, which renders it technically useless.
+This is an essential ingredient of its paradox beauty.
+Rheinberger would propably call it an [Experimental system](https://www.worldcat.org/title/toward-a-history-of-epistemic-things-synthesizing-proteins-in-the-test-tube/oclc/35741858): Something that creates more questions than it answers.

-`clip_8` combines established computational approaches with more visual, media-centred [designerly](https://doi.org/10.1016%2F0142-694X%2882%2990040-0) work practices.
+`clip_8` combines standard programming techniques with fundamentally different, visual, media-centred,  [designerly](https://doi.org/10.1016%2F0142-694X%2882%2990040-0) work practices.

-The activity of designing `clip_8` can be characterised as a dialogue with a visible form aiming for a tangible materialisation of computation.

-The cycle of inventions, revisions, and refinements made to the graphical notation system provides a link to an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002).
-Based on video recordings of architectural design sessions we transcribed sketching activity in architectural design, relying on a graphical notation system.
+The activity of designing `clip_8` can be characterised as a dialogue with a visible form, striving for a tangible materialisation of computation.
+The cycle of inventions, revisions, and refinements made to the graphical notation provides a link to an [earlier research project](https://doi.org/10.1016/j.destud.2018.01.002): Based on video recordings of architectural design sessions we transcribed sketching activity in architectural design, relying on a graphical notation system.

 Gestures and sketches in early design